Fuxianhuiida: Paleobiology

 Fuxianhuiids are interpreted as benthic (seafloor dwelling) animals.
 Although initially interpreted as passive animals that ingested mud to feed on seafloor detritus, they are now considered to have probably been scavengers and possibly predators of slow moving prey such as worms.
 The presence of gnathobases in members of Chengjiangocardidae suggests that they were capable of durophagy (crushing hard prey).
 A specimen of Fuxianhuia was found with the remains of the trilobite Pagetia in its gut tract, indicating that it took relatively hard prey at least on occasion.
 The diverticulae in the gut tract of Fuxianhuia may indicate that it only intermittently fed.
 As fuxianhuiids grew, new segments were added to the posterior of the body.
 The findings of somewhat advanced juvenile individuals of Fuxianhuia associated with adults suggests that in this taxon the juveniles were subject to extended post-hatching parental care.

 Taxonomy

 Internal taxonomy of Fuxianhuiida per Liu et al., 2020:

 It has been suggested that Shankouia zhenghei is synonymous with Liangwangshania biloba, with sexual dimorphism accounting for variation between specimens.

 Relationship with other arthropods

 Although historically suggested to be members of the arthropod stem group, studies from the early 2020s onwards have supported their placement as closely related to living mandibulates, which include crustaceans, insects, and Myriapoda (the group which contains centipedes and millipedes, among others), due to the suggestion that their head feeding appendages are homologous to the mandibles of mandibulates.
-Cladogram of the position of Fuxianhuiida in relation to living and extinct arthropods after O’Flynn et al, 2023:
+Cladogram of the position of Fuxianhuiida in relation to living and extinct arthropods after Liu et al, 2026: